LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/some-csharp-practice.rst

 .. index:: ! comments

 Best practice encourages us to add **comments** to our programs.
-These are notes that clearly explain what the code is doing.
+Comments are notes that clearly explain what the code is doing.

 A comment is text within a program intended only for a human reader—--it is